stevleibelt/incubator/component/php/batch_job/README.md

     * start the right amount of jobs
 * everything is stored in queues
 * event based to hook easy up extension:
-    * implement a support for a "current worker list / process list"
+    * implement a support for a "current processor list / process list"
-    * implement a support for a "worker history list"
+    * implement a support for a "processor history list"

 ## Terms